wise-old-man/wise-old-man/.github/contributing/server-guide.md

 # How to contribute to the Wise Old Man API

-First off, you should start by checking the [API documentation](https://wiseoldman.net/docs), this should give you a pretty good idea of the entities and endpoints that are currently available.
+You should start by checking the [API documentation](https://docs.wiseoldman.net), this should give you a pretty good idea of the entities and endpoints that are currently available.

 <br />